 Has the Belfast Transport Hub received planning permission?

-Yes, the Belfast Transport Hub received planning permission on 21st March 2019
+Yes, the Belfast Transport Hub received planning permission in March 2019

 What enhancements will the new station have?